floppyhammer/gst-webrtc-demo/README.md

 # GStreamer WebRTC Demo

 This is a demo showing how to use GStreamer WebRTC on Android/Linux/Windows.
+Internal audio capture on Android is also included.

 ## Get Dependencies (Linux)